Influenza (the flu)

 You can reduce the risk of infection by getting vaccinated and practising good hand and respiratory hygiene to protect yourself and others.
 If you are experiencing flu symptoms, you should:

-- don't share items such as cigarettes, cups, lipstick, toys, or anything which has come into contact with the mouth or nose
+• don't share items such as cups, lipstick, toys, cigarettes, vapes or anything which has come into contact with the mouth or nose

 Vaccination

-Vaccination is the best way to reduce the risk of getting flu.
-Being vaccinated gives you protection against flu by building immunity to the virus and preventing transmission of the virus to other people.
+Vaccination is the best way to reduce the risk of getting the flu.
+Being vaccinated gives you protection against the flu by building immunity to the virus and preventing transmission of the virus to vulnerable people in the community who can’t be vaccinated, such as babies who are younger than 6 months and adults with low immunity..

 The influenza vaccine does not contain live flu viruses and cannot cause the flu.
 However, some people may experience mild flu-like symptoms for up to 48 hours as their immune system responds to the vaccine.
 Serious reactions to the vaccine are extremely rare.
 While some people may experience mild side effects such as pain, swelling, and redness at the injection site, these usually resolve quickly.